Using your iPhone to take Better Photos

 5) HDR

-Newport Coastline, CA – Taken with HDR on:
+Newport Coastline, CA – HDR

 I hope this brief foray into taking better photos with your iPhone has given you some helpful tips!
 If you want to see more of my work, check out two of my instagram accounts.